Skip to main content

 are more or only this bed, maybe the floor too.

-We spend the day in, ordering takeout and hiding under the sheets.
-I get up and pee while Katt is talking about Milton.
-Her mouth's open, it's as round as a donut.
-I'm making the coffee drink while listening.
-She's talking about shirts and that damn cat.
+We spend the day in, ordering takeout and hiding under our sheets.
+I get up and pee while Katt talks about Milton.
+Her mouth's open and it's as round as a donut.
+Moving around in our own loops, I'm making the coffee drink while she's talking about shirts, and that damn cat.

-She talks about the buckets of paint he keeps under the bed.
-He's a prepper; wants to paint murals after this shits done.
-Once the calendar breaks, once...
-He's broke and can't afford to hide behind his neighbors.
-So, he'll order take out and then paint their dream relief on a garage door.
+She talks about the buckets of paint he keeps under his bed.
+Because Milton is a prepper; he wants to paint murals after this shits done.
+Once the calendar finally breaks, once...
+Everything is practice, practice, practice with him.
+But he's always broke.
+He can't even afford to hide behind his neighbors house.
+So, he'll also order take out and talk about painting some drizzled relief on someone else's smaller door.

-"When everything's done, we'll go outside.
-Milton always sits in the grass and smokes, while I read something out loud.
-I like reading Jung.
-Jung relaxes me."
+"When everything's done, we go back outside.
+Milton sits in the grass and smokes and I read out loud.
+I like reading Jung, he relaxes me.
+If I'm really loud, he can even wear me out a little."

-"Jung, it's all April to me.
-Anyway, Milton's an ass, a born weeper and a work hole besides.
-You could loose him in a couch."
+"Jung, that stuff's so April to me.
+Anyway, Milton's an ass.
+You could loose him in the couch and I'd never miss him."

-The kids ring our bell then leave sacks of sushi and warm pop outside the door.
-We've come to be married, she laughs and gently farts.
-I sit down and sing to her.
-When it's time to eat, we eat and then we cry until our plates are cleared.
+The kids ring our bell, leaving sacks of sushi and warm pop outside the door.
+We've come to be married, she's laughing then gently farts.
+I sit down and sing with her before we eat.
+When we eat, we cry a little until our plates are clean.

-"The waters gone, we'll have to get more in the morning."
+"The waters all gone, we have to get more."

 Comments